ericcombiolab/Pangaea/README.md

 cd Pangaea
 ./build.sh
 # set up metaphlan4
-./build_db.sh (this will download the database in current directory named ./metaphlan4_DB)
+./build_db.sh (this will download the database in the current directory named ./metaphlan4_DB)
 # or
 ./build_db.sh -d [your prefered directory(please make sure the space is larger than 25G)]
 ```